kadkhodaei-research-group/XIE-SPP/README.md

 predict_crystal_synthesis(atoms)
 ```
-* The output is a Dataframe including the synthesizability likelihood predicted by the MLP and RF classifiers plus the final label based on the decision thresholds.
+* The output is a [(pandas) dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) including the synthesizability likelihood predicted by the multi-layer perceptron (MLP) and random forest (RF) classifiers plus the final label based on the decision thresholds.
 * For a more detailed example visit [here](testing_synthesizability_predictor.ipynb)